SWE-UniStuttgart/ViConDAR/README.md

 ### Main folder

 #### InputParameters.m
+The main IO interface of ViConDAR.
+Here you can switch on/off flags, define parameters and request plots

 #### ViConDAR.m
+Main wrapper script to be executed

 ### Functions Folder
+All functions required for VIConDAR are gathered here.
+Any new additions should be added here.

 ### HelpfulStandAlone folder
+This folder contains scripts used for batch processing and other small useful tools.
+These run as stand alone and do not interface directly with ViConDAR
 ### Other directories
+The other directories are defined in the *InputParameters.m* and are created while the code is running.
+These directories include folders for lidar outputs, inputs to constrained turbulence generators as welll as outputs

 ## Run Test Case